 6 Simple Ways to Protect Your Plants from Extreme Summer Heat

-There’s a lot of 80’s, 90’s and even triple digit temperatures in the US this summer.
-That doesn’t factor in the heat index, which is setting records in some parts of the country.
-Just look at any number of your plants and they can probably verify the affect of the summer sun & heat with wilting foliage, browning leaves & other tell-tale signs the heat is getting to them.
+Just look at any number of your plants and they can probably verify the effect of the summer sun & heat with wilting foliage, browning leaves & other tell-tale signs the heat is getting to them.

 To make matters worse, some areas are not seeing much rain.
-Our area (southern Piedmont of the Carolina's) is prone to afternoon, popup thunderstorms.
-They are hit or miss and lately, they have been missing.
+Our area (southern Piedmont of the Carolinas) is prone to afternoon, popup thunderstorms.
+They are hit or miss and lately, they have been missing some areas.
+A wet April has turned into a relatively dry May and June.

-Even some of my sun loving “xeriscape” plants are stressing from the latest heat wave.
+Even some of my sun-loving “xeriscape” plants are stressing from the latest heat wave.
 Yet every ‘how to’ blog or article I see right now is telling me what I should buy that could thrive in this heat.
-I don’t want to buy more trees & shrubs; I want to know how to help what I already have survive!
+I don’t want to buy more trees & shrubs; like anyone else, I want to know how to protect your plants from extreme summer heat!

 I talked with an expert at our county cooperative extension office and they offered these tips:

-Lawn Mower1) MULCH!
-If you have a bagger on your lawn mower, spread the dry grass clippings as a mulch around your trees & shrubs.
-Direct sunlight will dry out soil and the roots fast.
-Mulching is critical.
+If you have a bagger on your lawn mower, spread the dry grass clippings as mulch around your trees & shrubs.
+Direct sunlight will dry out the soil and the roots fast.
+Mulching is critical to protect your plants.
 The only suggestion the county extension representative offered was to avoid using grass clippings if you use a lawn service that spreads chemicals.
-If so, are some alternative mulch ideas include:
+If so, some alternative mulch ideas include:

 * Straw